 7

-- Make sure your founders team has a member of the specific BIPOC group you intend to serve.
-This ensures that you have intimate and consistent understanding of challenges faced by BIPOC people.
+- Make sure your founders team has a member of the specific ethnic group you intend to serve.
+This ensures that you have intimate and consistent understanding of challenges faced by people from historically marginalized ethnic cultures.

 - If you are inspired by the topic of equity for Black, indigenous, and people of color, you can indicate this interest in your profile responses.
-In the first profile category Community Type, select the item BIPOC culture-focused commune.
-Further, ICmatch has a Diversity and Inclusion page that covers some difficult topics about groups that have often been marginalized and tries to give you some language that can help you describe what you believe will work for your community.
+In the first profile category Community Type, select the item ethnic culture-focused commune.
+Further, ICmatch has resources listed below that can help you respectfully describe what you believe will work for your community.

 - Make sure you are capable of staying in compliance with fair housing law in your jurisdiction.
-You may need to ensure that designating residences for BIPOC is not in violation.
+You may need to ensure that designating residences for a historically marginalized ethnic cultural group is not in violation.
 Typically, low-income housing is allowed, and if you are serving a specific neighborhood with high percentage of the ethnic group you seek to serve, they are likely to self-select.
 If your organization has non-profit status with a mission specifically including reparations, cultural affirmation, or language immersion, this may allow you to justify your exclusion of other ethnic groups.

 - Plan whether you are going to provide additional services, in addition to housing, that may be needed by the population served.